-You have the choice to take an IDP IELTS test in more than 60 countries and 450 test venues across the world – from destination markets such as Australia, the UK and Canada to source destinations such as India, Columbia and India.
+You have the choice to take an IDP IELTS test in more than 60 countries and 450 test venues across the world – from destination markets such as Australia, the UK and Canada to source destinations such as India, Colombia and Indonesia.

 Before you book your IELTS test, we will help you get a better idea of which test you might need to take - Academic, General Training, Life Skills or UKVI.
 And what documentation you need to have with you to successfully book your test.